 Visits to an outpatient clinic tend to be 45-60 minutes in length, and patients often continue their exercises at home in between sessions.

 From 1994 to 2014, outpatient care grew by 81%.
 This will likely increase as healthcare continues to serve an aging population that will nearly double in size by 2050.
-By offering a lower cost, convenient and less risky alternative to traditional inpatient methods, outpatient therapy clinics are well positioned to play an important and growing role in the post-acute care continuum.
+By offering a lower cost, convenient and less risky alternative to traditional inpatient methods, outpatient therapy clinics are well-positioned to play an important and growing role in the post-acute care continuum.

 These are just a few of the main differences between outpatient therapy clinics and inpatient rehab therapy.
 While they both play a vital role in the recovery process, knowing which setting is best suited for a patient depends on the patient’s condition and the intensity of therapy needs.
+For patients, it’s always suggested for them to consult with their doctor to find which setting is best for their ailment.